soamane/winkrnl/README.md

 # winkrnl

-A Windows kernel driver mapper using a vulnerable driver (IQVW64) for manual mapping into kernel space, with automatic trace cleanup.
+A Windows kernel driver mapper with a driver-agnostic architecture — bring your own vulnerable driver by implementing a simple interface.

 > ⚠️ **For educational and research purposes only.** Requires administrator privileges and Windows 10/11 x64.